ViggieM/minimalistdjango/_posts/2023-09-08-localstack-0.1.0.md

   - s3
 categories:
   - Development
+excerpt: "How to create an S3 bucket locally and connect it to a Django application"
 ---

-How to create an S3 bucket locally and connect it to a Django application.

 ![aws meme, bear trap, fly trap](/images/aws-meme.png)